 Although the mechanisms still require more study, the effects are a little easier to see.
 Early studies from the 1970s found that stress affected the microbes living in the guts of germ-free mice.
 One study found that germ-free mice exposed to stressors had more coliform bacteria and less lactobacilli bacteria.
 Lactobacilli are the helpful bacteria known to benefit digestive health.

 There are also numerous studies showing that your gut microbes create a wide range of compounds and neurotransmitters that affect your brain despite the blood-brain barrier.
 For example, serotonin is a neurotransmitter that plays a key role in regulating your mood, particularly feelings of happiness and general wellbeing.
 Low levels of serotonin have been linked to clinical depression, and many drugs used in the treatment of depression and anxiety usually involve modulating serotonin production.
 However, a vast majority of serotonin in your body is not made in your brain.
-Up to 80 percent of serotonin is produced in your gut, and the types and amount of microbes in your gut can have an effect on the amount of serotonin you produce.
+Up to 80% of serotonin is produced in your gut, and the types and number of microbes in your gut can have an effect on the amount of serotonin you produce.

 What is Colostrum?